The-Back-Room/The-Back-Room.github.io/docs/Social/Social.md

 <img align="right" src="../assets/images/discord-logo.png" alt="The Back Room Discord" width="100" />

-**Community**: [The Back Room Discord](https://dsc.gg/the-back-room) **Summary**: A vibrant community where members can discuss various topics, share their projects, and get support related to The Back Room.
+**Community**: [The Back Room Discord](https://dsc.gg/the-back-room) **Summary**: A community where members can discuss various topics, share their projects, and get support related to The Back Room.

 ---